1winner137/4all-downloader/README.md

 - 🔍 **Keyword-based search**
   - Search and download videos using keywords directly within the app
-  - Supports YouTube and other major platforms with power to add custom engines we can support infinite sites so?
+  - Supports YouTube and other major platforms with power to add custom engines
-  - Able to download from 1,000,000,000,000,000,0000 sites.
+  - Able to download from **a limitless number of sites**
-  - Cause no limit if site does not have. you can create custom executable and use it to download that site.
+  - If a site isn't supported?
+Just plug in your own executable to download it

 ---